-Before any migration project starts, have a look at the state of your current content.
-If files and documents aren’t structured properly right now, a one-on-one migration to SharePoint Online won’t really be much benefit to anyone.
+Before any migration project starts, look at the state of your current content.
+If you haven’t properly structured your current files and documents, a one-on-one migration to SharePoint Online won’t really benefit anyone.

-Migrating an existing system, in a poor state of organization is affectionately known as “garbage in, garbage out".
-The end results can only be as good as the current system.
+Migrating an existing system in a poor state is affectionately known as “garbage in, garbage out.”
+The results can only be as good as the current system.

-One great way to approach this type of work is to organize workshops with key stakeholders—people who understand the content and structure of things on the current system.
+One great way to approach this type of work is to organize workshops with key stakeholders—people who understand the content and your current system’s structure.
 Talk to them about what they have, and how they use it.
-Investigate the ways in which content is stored, and think about how this information architecture can be reworked.
+Investigate how content is stored, and consider how this information architecture can be reworked.

 #2.
 Am I migrating content, functionality or both?

 When moving from an old system to a new one, from SharePoint ‘on premises’ or file shares to SharePoint Online, are you just migrating content?
 Or are there features and functions that you also want to move?